Skip to content

 Slug the filename to match the item: <item-slug>.pdf for the primary deliverable, <item-slug>-<suffix>.pdf for secondary ones.
 This keeps them discoverable in bare ls listings without peeking inside each item.

-What the card looks like
+What the modal looks like

 Generating the PDF